Lekki: Lekki Free Trade Zone

-Cultural
+Culture

 Lekki Conservation Centre

 Lekki Conservation Centre (LCC) is one of the major Nigerian Conservation Foundation (NCF) conservation sites.
 It covers a land area of 78 hectares in Lekki.
 The Conservation Centre was established in the 1990, before the development of Lekki, for the conservation of wildlife found in southwest coastal environment of Nigeria, in the face of sprawling urban development.
 The project has promoted environmental protection and worked against poaching by surrounding communities as well as serve as a tourist centre for local and international visitors.

 Over two million tourists of more than 100 nationals have visited Lekki Conservation Centre since its establishment.
-Most of NCF's School Conservation Clubs were established following the impact of individual visit to the centre.
+Most of NCF's School Conservation Clubs were established following the impact of individual visits to the centre.
 LCC land area is divided into two sections: the LCC Complex and the nature reserve.
-The LCC Complex comprises a multi-purpose rotunda surrounded by four office blocks, containing project staff offices, a gift shop, a canteen and the drivers’ office.
+The LCC Complex comprises a multi-purpose rotunda surrounded by four office blocks, containing project staff offices, a gift shop, a canteen, and the drivers' office.
 The nature reserve consists of a mosaic of vegetation types, which includes: secondary forest, swamp forest, and Savanna grassland.